Installation view of the Chelses Hart mural

 About the Mural

-Working with the community, Hart has created a series of “Dream Boxes” for Denverites to anonymously submit their dreams of the city.
-The collected dreams will be used by the artist to develop a design for the mural.
-As Hart states, the final mural design will “tell the story of our residents on a deep, creative, and inspirational level.”
+Working with the community, Hart created a series of “Dream Boxes” for Denverites to anonymously submit their dreams of the city.
+The collected dreams were used by the artist to develop a design for the mural.
+As Hart states, the final mural design “tells the story of our residents on a deep, creative, and inspirational level.”

 Past Murals